mmiz02/portfoliomachinelearning/sem6.md

 - Cluster 1: Mostly versicolor (39) with some virginica (14), meaning K-Means mixed these two species.<br>
 - Cluster 2: Mostly virginica (36) with some versicolor (11), meaning K-Means mixed these two species.<br>

 Confirming this, a scatter plot was created, where the clusters were coloured differently, the markers' sizes were proportional to their septal_width, and petal_width against petal_length was plotted (Fig.3).
-This shows that one cluster is being wellseparated but that clusters 1 and 2 have some overlap.
+This shows that one cluster is being well separated but that clusters 1 and 2 have some overlap.

 ![My Image](scatter.png)
 *Figure 3: Scatter plot of Iris data showing 3 different clusters.*